Praqma/Praqmatic-Automated-Changelog/README.md

 You can output in any format you like using the liquid templating language.
 We have the option to turn html into pdf with the pdf switch in the template setup.

+## What's new in 2.0.X?

+* Added a templating engine to PAC.
+You can now define your own custom templates for output using liquid.
+* Added support for JIRA task system

 ## Settings file example (Jira)

 Below is an example of an example that uses Jira.